The Discovery of a Five-Image Lensed Quasar at z = 3.34 using PanSTARRS1 and Gaia: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the STRIDES collaboration for many useful discussions about quasar lens finding.
 FO, CAL, RGM, and SLR acknowledge the support of the UK Science and Technology research Council (STFC), and MWA also acknowledges STFC support in the form of an Ernest Rutherford Fellowship.
-FO acknowledges the current support of the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and was supported jointly by CAPES (the Science without Borders programme) and the Cambridge Commonwealth Trust during part of this research.
-CDF and CER acknowledge support from the US National Science Foundation via AST-1312329.
+FO acknowledges the current support of the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq - grant number 150151/2017-9) and was supported jointly by CAPES (the Science without Borders programme) and the Cambridge Commonwealth Trust during part of this research.
+CDF and CER acknowledge support from the US National Science Foundation through grant number AST-1312329.

 The Pan-STARRS1 Surveys (PS1) and the PS1 public science archive have been made possible through contributions by the Institute for Astronomy, the University of Hawaii, the Pan-STARRS Project Office, the Max-Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the University of Edinburgh, the Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, the National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, the National Science Foundation Grant No. AST-1238877, the University of Maryland, Eotvos Lorand University (ELTE), the Los Alamos National Laboratory, and the Gordon and Betty Moore Foundation.